Trent Building across Highfields Lake, University Park

 Frequently asked questions

-Yes – if you originally applied for a different academic year but you have deferred entry then you will need to pay the increased fees for the 2025/26 academic year.
+Yes – if you originally applied for a different academic year but you have deferred entry until 2025, then you will need to pay the increased fees for the 2025/26 academic year.

-The Government has also announced its intention to introduce lower tuition fee and tuition fee loan limits for foundation years in some subjects, for the academic year 2025/26.
+The Government has also announced an increase in the fee for foundation years in some subjects, for the academic year 2025/26.
 This applies to UK students studying a classroom-based foundation year in business, social science or humanities, at a higher education provider in England.

-At UoN, this only applies to Arts and Humanities With Foundation Year (Y14F).
-Students studying this course would pay £5,760 for the first (foundation) year of your four-year degree.
-Then from your second year onwards, you would pay the latest fee applicable to UK undergraduates studying in England, which is subject to confirmation and not currently known.
+At Nottingham, this only applies to Arts and Humanities With Foundation Year (Y14F).
+Students studying this course will pay £5,760 for the first (foundation) year of the four-year degree.
+Then from your second year onwards, you will pay the latest fee applicable to UK undergraduates studying in England, which is subject to confirmation.

 The increase would not affect your monthly student loan repayments after finishing university.
 For a student loan, the amount you repay depends on how much you earn over the repayment threshold, not how much you borrowed.